 Why not Dropbox?
 Well I have a story about that!
 Dropbox, in a virus scare, broke all my links (I wasn’t the only one, I’m not feeling special about this!) then they reckoned they had a magic way of fixing the links, except it didn’t work!
 Yep, OK, shit happens – except Dropbox didn’t email their customers about the action they had taken and were slow as shit at trying to fix it.
 I only found out when I had clients complaining they couldn’t access their files.
 And that is why I don’t use Dropbox.
 Rant over.

-– (paid) Holy Smoley, Edgar really is the octopuses knees!
-This is a social media scheduling tool but unlike most schedulers out the, Edgar allows you to create libraries.
-For example, I have a category (library) for my blog posts, one for posts that go to my Inspired Mama Revolution Group another for Moms That Rock and various categories for Facebook and twitter that include questions, tips, Montessori…
+– (paid) Holy Smoley, Social Bee really is the bees knees!
+This is a social media scheduling tool but unlike most schedulers out there, Social Bee allows you to create libraries.
+For example, I have a category (library) for my blog posts, one for posts that go to my Inspired Mama Revolution Group another for Moms That Rock and various categories for Facebook and Twitter that include questions, tips, Montessori…

 I have very few posts that are individually scheduled to go out, most run on the library systems and the main scheduler.
 So I might have Montessori posts going out on a Monday at 6pm and questions on a Wednesday at 10am.
-Because the libraries are well stock by the it can be months before the same post comes up again.
+Because the libraries are well stocked it can be months before the same post comes up again.
 I spend about half an hour each week adding new content and occasionally shuffling things around on the schedule for a bit of variety.
 This might seem like a frivolous expense but it saves me heaps of time and is cheaper than paying a VA to do the work!
-I have a video HERE

 – I know a lot of people love canva but I am not one of them.
 I find it glitchy as hell and often I download something and the text has moved.What I do LOVE is Stencil.
 You can resize your images really quickly – great when you are making social media posts.